jgrembi/riskCommunicator/README.md

 and rate differences, in addition to risk and rate ratios.
-The package estimates these effects using g-computation with the appropriate parametric model depending on the outcome (logistic regression for binary outcomes, Poisson regression for rate or count outcomes, and linear regression for continuous outcomes).
-Therefore, the package can handle binary, rate, count, and continuous outcomes and allows for dichotomous, categorical (\>2 categories), or continuous exposure variables.
+The package estimates these effects using g-computation with the appropriate parametric model depending on the outcome (logistic regression for binary outcomes, Poisson regression for rate or count outcomes, negative binomial regression for overdispersed rate or count outcomes, and linear regression for continuous outcomes).
+Therefore, the package can handle binary, rate, count, and continuous outcomes and allows for dichotomous, categorical (>2 categories), or continuous exposure variables.
 Additional features include estimation of effects stratified by subgroup and adjustment of standard errors for clustering.
 Confidence intervals are constructed by bootstrap at the individual or cluster level, as appropriate.

 This package operationalizes g-computation, which has not been widely adopted due to computational complexity, in an easy-to-use